Overview of Bohmian Mechanics: Introduction

 \subsection{How Bohmian mechanics helps}

-Researchers who have spent the necessary time to analyze the ideas of de Broglie and Bohm with the pertinent scientific rigor accept that there is no scientific argument against them.
-Bohmian mechanics agrees with all quantum experiments done up to now.
-However, most of such researchers do also believe that Bohmian mechanics is not a useful tool to do research.
-In the words of Steven Weinberg, in a private exchange of letters with Sheldon Goldstein \cite{om.Weinberg}: \textit{``In any case, the basic reason for not paying attention to the Bohm approach is not some sort of ideological rigidity, but much simpler --- it is just that we are all too busy with our own work to spend time on something that doesn't seem likely to help us make progress with our real problems.''}.\\
+Although there is no experimental evidence against Bohmian mechanics, many researchers believe that Bohmian mechanics is not a useful tool to do research.
+In the words of Steven Weinberg, in a private exchange of letters with Sheldon Goldstein \cite{om.Weinberg}: \textit{``In any case, the basic reason for not paying attention to the Bohm approach is not some sort of ideological rigidity, but much simpler --- it is just that we are all too busy with our own work to spend time on something that doesn't seem likely to help us make progress with our real problems.''}.

 The history of science seems to give credit to Weinberg`s sentence.
 In spite of the controversies that have always been associated with the Copenhagen interpretation since its birth a century ago, its mathematical and computational machinery has enabled physicists, chemists and (quantum) engineers to calculate and predict the outcome of a vast number of experiments, while the contribution of Bohmian mechanics during the same period is much less significative.
-In our opinion, the differences are due to the fact that Bohmian mechanics remains mainly unexplored.
+The differences are due to the fact that Bohmian mechanics remains mainly unexplored.